wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 ##### handlePutE()

-Method `handlePutE()` is called when a `PUTE` event is received.
+Method `handlePutE()` is called when a `PutE` event is received.
 It is similar to `handlePutS()`, with the state transition table being the major difference.
-Since a `PUTE` indicates the existence with ownership in an upper cache, which, in return, indicates that the current level must also have exclusive state, state transition may only happen on one of the few transient and state states of `E` and `M`.
+Since a `PutE` indicates the existence with ownership in an upper cache, which, in return, indicates that the current level must also have exclusive state, state transition may only happen on one of the few transient and state states of `E` and `M`.
 Specifically, the state transition action only accepts state `E`, `M`, as well as the `_Inv` and `_InvX` versions.